Skarbo/BarometerAltitudeFloorPrediction/README.md

 ### Register floor pressure

-The high, low, and average floor pressure is registered for a floor.
+The high, low, and average floor pressure (over 5 sec.) is registered for a floor.
 The data is stored in the phone's internal database.

 ![Register floor pressure][4]